juan-cardelino/facial-landmark-detection/README.md

 This project uses Python 3.10, openCV 4.9.0.80, numpy 1.26, scipy 1.13.0, json and math

+To verify that the models were downloaded, the files haarcascade_frontalface_alt2.xml and LFBmodel.yaml must be in the folder data

 The model used for face detection can be found here: https://raw.githubusercontent.com/opencv/opencv/master/data/haarcascades/haarcascade_frontalface_alt2.xml